kihaev/music_bot/README.md

+# Telegram music bot
-# Send artist or song name to this bot!
+Send artist or song name to this bot!